Qiao-Jin/celer-smart-contract/README.md

 This is a Neo-version of cChannel smart contract.

 Tested:
 PayRegistry
 VirtContractResolver
 BooleanCondExample
 NumericCondExample
 RouterRegistry
 Nep5
 CelerLedgerMock
-PayResolver except Verify witness
+PayResolver
+CelerWallet